Business Insight

 There are exceptions to these requirements – for example, where specific informed consent is obtained, or where the Australian entity reasonably believes the laws of a foreign country or binding scheme are equivalent to the Australian Privacy Principles.

-Under the new bill, the regulations may prescribe a "whitelist" of such countries or binding schemes.
+Under the new reforms, the regulations may prescribe a "whitelist" of such countries or binding schemes.
 Australian entities will no longer need to make their own assessments or carry the risk that their belief is not considered "reasonable", so long as the recipient is bound by a listed law or scheme, and the disclosure meets any relevant conditions.
 Those conditions could apply to particular entities or types of entities, or to types of information.

 For countries or binding schemes not on the "whitelist", the existing regime will apply, and entities will still be able to use existing mechanisms (by making their own assessment, obtaining consents, or being accountable for compliance overseas).